whataboutpets/minimal-mistakes/_posts/cats/2019-01-21-how-to-get-rid-of-cat-allergies.md

 No contact or removing is not an option!

-So here are some strategies to keep your feline friend around and reduce allergy exposure:
+So here are some strategies on to how to deal with cat allergies and…

+…keep your feline friend.

 ## 1. Keep out of the Bedroom